Disability-Community-Resource-Fair/website-2026/_pages/vendor_info.md

 - Event concludes at 1 p.m.

 \*\* If you are not able to open a Google Forms document to register, please let us know and we will send you an alternate Registration Form. \*\*

+If there are any questions, feel free to [contact us](/contact-us).